-As of December 31, 2018, our most recent notification from the FDIC categorized us as well-capitalized under the regulatory framework for prompt corrective action.
+As of December 31, 2019, our most recent notification from the FDIC categorized us as well-capitalized under the regulatory framework for prompt corrective action.
 To remain categorized as well-capitalized, we must maintain minimum common equity tier 1 risk-based, Tier 1 risk-based, total risk-based, and Tier 1 leverage ratios as disclosed in the table below.
-Our management believes that we are well-capitalized under the prompt corrective action provisions as of December 31, 2018.
+Our management believes that we are well-capitalized under the prompt corrective action provisions as of December 31, 2019.
 In addition, the Alabama Banking Department has required that the bank maintain a leverage ratio of 8.00%.

-The following table sets forth (i) the capital ratios of the bank required by the FDIC to maintain "well-capitalized" status and (ii) our actual ratios of capital to total regulatory or risk-weighted assets, as of December 31, 2018.
+The following table sets forth (i) the capital ratios of the bank required by the FDIC to maintain "well-capitalized" status and (ii) our actual ratios of capital to total regulatory or risk-weighted assets, as of December 31, 2019.

-Well- Capitalized Actual at December 31, 2018
+WHO 's I' Actual at December 31,

+Well-Capitalized 2019

-CET 1 Capital Ratio 6.50% 11.03%
+CET 1 Capital Ratio 6.50% 11.30%

-Tier 1 Capital Ratio 8.00% 11.04%
+Tier 1 Capital Ratio 8.00% 11.31%

-Total Capital Ratio 10.00% 12.03%
+Total Capital Ratio 10.00% 12.29%

-Leverage ratio 5.00% 9.89%
+Leverage ratio 5.00% 9.83%

-For a description of capital ratios see Note 14 to "Notes to Consolidated Financial Statements."
+For a description of capital ratios see Note 14, "Regulatory Matters" to the Consolidated Financial Statements.